 Choose a site that gets shelter from the wind and at least six hours of sun each day.

-- Dig a hole about 2 feet wide and as deep as the longest root.
-The rose crown must remain 3 to 4 inches above the soil line once the soil has settled
+Dig a hole about two feet wide and as deep as the longest root.
+The rose crown must remain three to four inches above the soil line once the soil has settled

-- Set soil aside and create a mixture of one-third Bumper Crop or Gold Rush to two-thirds native soil.
+Set soil aside and create a mixture of one-third Master Nursery® Bumper Crop or Master Nursery® Gold Rush to two-thirds native soil.

-- Construct a berm about 4 inches high around the periphery of the hole.
+Construct a berm about four inches high around the periphery of the hole.
 This will facilitate flood irrigation.

 Bare-root roses have been dipped in a fungicide before shipping: No need to apply dormant sprays until next season!
 For growing season sprays, see our Roses Care Guide.